farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 ## 2. GM Sets the Position

-If an obstacle is in the way, the GM needs set the `position` of the roll.
+The GM needs to set the `position` of the roll, based on the risks involved from failure.

 A situation is either in a `controlled`, `risky`, or `desperate` position.